matuteiglesias/journal/content/Business/2024-11-20_Developed_Strategies_for_Financial_Conflict_Manage.md

 **🕒 19:05–21:30**
 **🏷️ Labels**: Conflict Management, Financial Strategy, Accounting Systems, Debt Tracking, Asset Management
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal:
 The session aimed to explore strategies for managing family conflicts related to financial administration and to review financial strategies for sustainability and growth.

 ### Key Activities:
-1. **Conflict Management Framework:** Discussed a strategic approach to managing family conflicts over wealth management, focusing on damage control, strategy review, and turning conflicts into opportunities for improvement.
+1. **Conflict Management Framework:** Discussed a strategic approach to managing family conflicts over wealth management, focusing on damage control, [[strategy]] review, and turning conflicts into opportunities for improvement.
 2. **Dividend Distribution Benefits:** Explored the advantages of savings funds with dividend distribution over direct income consumption, emphasizing sustainability, financial security, and transparency.
 3. **Asset Management Analysis:** Conducted a commercial, accounting, and legal analysis of income management failures, proposing immediate actions to enhance sustainability and competitiveness.
 4. **Accounting Systems for Tax Debts:** Presented two approaches for incorporating tax debts into simplified accounting, including detailed monthly entries and net debt levels.